mdwcrft/mdwcrft.github.io/_posts/2019-04-01-S1-probability.md

 |Conditional Probability|P(A\|B)|Probability of event A GIVEN B|
 |'or' Probability|P(A$\cup$B)|Probability of A OR B|

+Generally, joint probability applied to events that can occur simultaneously whereas conditional implies the events follow eachother.

 ### Probability Axioms

 1. Non-Negativity: $P(A) \geq 0$